benzhang58/Neuroimaging_ML_Prediction/README.md

 -  Executed a feature engineering process to identify the most relevant features from over 100 potential variables.
 #### 5. Model Training and Validation:
 -  Trained the neural network on the processed dataset and evaluated model performance using k-fold cross-validation.
+#### 6. Test on my own T1-weighted MRI scan
+-  Analyzed my own T1-weighted MRI data to extract cortical grey matter volumes and tested the model with this data for further validation.

 <table align="center">
   <tr>